fifteenhex/mc200c2camerahacks/README.md

 Initramfs contains some sort of hacked up Android init.
 Squashfs is then mounted to /system

-The root password seems to be set to a random value on each boot so really you need to replace the rootfs to get access.
+The root password is set to a random value on each boot by the main controller process so really you need to replace the rootfs to get access.

+## Moving parts

+Once the camera has booted and mounted the squashfs it starts up a ton of crap.
+(TODO: fill in exact process names etc).

+There are a bunch of "something_server" processes that handle different parts of the operation and they all seem to communicate via a message queue or a socket with some sort of main controller process that is responsible for parsing the configuration and some weird sort of copy protection scheme that reads a file stored on a JFFS2 filesystem system in the CFG partition and does some magic to work out if the camera module is legit or not.
+Maybe there is some efuse or something in the SoC that it's comparing it with?

+Ignoring all of that junk the actual camera and H264/H265 stuff seems fairly simple.
+There are a bunch of vendor supplied OpenMAX libraries (one for each hardware block) that should be usable with gstreamers gst-omx plugin.

 ## Replacing the squashfs